-Sister Mary Corita’s first prints from her 1950s present traditional religious subjects in an abstract figurative style, coming out of her work with medieval sculpture as a graduate student at the University of Southern California.
-Text is already present in Christ and Mary (1954), her earliest print in the Sacred Art Pilgrim Collection, where script functions as a key visual element in this Cubist variation on an illuminated manuscript page.
+Sister Mary Corita’s first prints from the 1950s present traditional religious subjects in an abstract figurative style, coming out of her work with medieval sculpture as a graduate student at the University of Southern California.
+A good example in the Sacred Art Pilgrim Collection is Christ Suffering Over Jerusalem (1951).
+Text is already present in Christ and Mary (1954), where script functions as a key visual element in this Cubist variation on an illuminated manuscript page.
 Guardian Angel (1955) and Nativity (1956) also depict two time-honored sacred themes in a "neo-Gothic" idiom, while Sea of Galilee (1960) suggests oriental graphic design in its repeated use of decorative motifs and its emphasis on negative space.
 This was cutting-edged religious art in the American Catholic Church of the 1950s.
 The new openness in the Vatican in the following decade encouraged Sister Mary Corita to go further afield and seek inspiration in popular American culture.

 Three months before Pope John XXIII opened the Second Vatican Council in Rome in October 1962, a commercial illustrator named Andy Warhol took the art scene by storm with his 32 Campbell’s Soup Cans installation in a Los Angeles gallery, transforming the humble soup can label overnight into an icon of modern art.
 In prints from the 1960s, Sister Mary Corita eagerly embraced the new pop art style, seeing, as she put it, “signs as signs.”
 Moving away from figurative to textual art, she delighted in uncovering spiritual double meanings in product labels like Wonder Bread, which suggested the Eucharist.
 The Sunkist citrus fruit logo was the inspiration for the serigraph, As Witnesses to the Light, in homage to Pope John and John F. Kennedy, where the text reads: “Two men called John were sent by God.”
 In a 1968 essay, the artist-nun even provided a line by line spiritual explication of a Hunt’s tomato catsup advertisement!